elmeddinkamalli/aztagram/README.md

 -Notifications (when message, follow, like, and comment a post) working features as well.

 Like in original Instagram, here also new feeds and posts uploading when scroll to bottom of the page.
 Initially not all comments showing, you can view all comments of a post just by clicking "view all comments" button.
-Likes and comments count works as good as in original Instagram.
+Likes and comments counts works as good as in original Instagram.
 You can also view whose likes a post, whose followes someone or followers of someone like in original Instagram.